-There’s a common misconception (unfortunately growing), popular among so-called commercial-fiction coaches predominantly, though not exclusively, that stories and novels have one and only one real purpose: storytelling.
+There’s a common misconception — unfortunately growing — popular among so-called commercial-fiction coaches predominantly, though not exclusively, that stories and novels have one and only one real purpose: storytelling.
 Which is to say, plot.
 Which is to say, conflict.
-Anything, therefore, that slows the pace of the plot — or anything that disrupts the plot — should be “ruthlessly cut,” as it’s so often phrased.
+Anything, therefore, that slows the pace of the plot — or anything that disrupts the plot — should be “ruthlessly cut.”

 The fundamental error in this mentality is the belief that the art of literature has only one real function, and that plot, which is merely a vehicle, is the essence of that function.

 But literature, like every legitimate art, consists fundamentally of two components: subject and style.